SaintAngeLs/secure_form_laravel_app/README.md

 ## Overview

 The **Secure Form Laravel Application** is a hybrid modular monolith built with **Clean Architecture** and **Domain-Driven Design (DDD)** principles.
 This application allows users to submit forms and upload files in a secure and efficient manner.
-It features a robust backend built with Laravel, a frontend with responsive design, and support for integrations with AWS S3 for file storage.
+It integrates an event-driven architecture powered by Kafka for asynchronous form submission processing.

 ## Key Features

 - **File Upload**: Securely upload files and retrieve them using file metadata.
-- **Form Submission**: Users can submit detailed forms that are stored and accessible for future reference.
+- **Form Submission**: Users can submit detailed forms stored in the database.
+- **Asynchronous Processing**: Form submissions are processed asynchronously using Kafka as the message broker.
 - **Pagination & Search**: Provides paginated lists of form entries with search functionality.
 - **Swagger Documentation**: API documentation using Swagger UI.
 - **Clean Architecture**: Separation of concerns between domain, application, infrastructure, and presentation layers.